 Glass & Mirrors

-We use a broad range of types of glass in our collection.
-We use soda lime glass for glass tableware, including drinking glasses, carafes and containers, and decorative objects such as vases.
-For our heat-resistant glass, borosilicate glass is used.
+We use different types of glass in our collection, including 100% or 50% recycled glass, soda lime glass and heat-resistant borosilicate glass.
 Mirror glass is used for all of our mirrors.
 We use hardened glass for various furniture and lighting products such as wired or reeded glass.
 Some of our lighting is crafted from opal glass.
-We also use recycled glass for one of our containers.

 Soda Lime Borosilicate Glass